 Prepare pasta according to package directions.
 Drain; set aside.
 Heat a

-large nonstick skillet over medium high heat.
-Add the ground beef, Absolutely Onion Blend, Garlic Galore, and pepper.
+Absolutely Onion Blend, Garlic Galore, and pepper.
 Sauté until beef is browned and

 completely cooked through.
 Half way through cooking time, add the